Does your Lead-to-Order process produce repeatable, scalable revenue?

 Conversion Mechanics

 Are deals moving forward because buyers are ready — or because reps are pushing them through stages that mean nothing?
-Conversion Mechanics defines what must be true for each stage transition.
+This dimension defines what must be true for each stage transition.
+Without it, pipeline coverage looks healthy, conversion rates stay inconsistent, and improving deal velocity is impossible to systematise.

 -